 If you already have health insurance

-Medical payments coverage and personal injury protection can help extend your coverage, though they might not be a necessity.
+Medical payments coverage and personal injury protection extend your coverage or even pay for your health insurance deductible, though not everyone needs these.

 Do you have any modifications or custom equipment?